SAP-samples/btp-terraform-mooc-terra1/units/unit_1/lesson_3/README.md

 ### Starting the dev container

-To (re)open the cloned directory in the dev container execute the folowing steps:
+To (re)open the cloned directory in the dev container execute the following steps:

 1. Open the command palette in Visual Studio Code: